Prayer

 We might find that, after focusing on His desires for us and those we love and the world around us, that our prayers are changed and become attuned to God’s character and His Kingdom work.

-In St Andrew’s, we are intentional in giving prayer a prominent place in every gathering of God’s people; all begin and end with prayer.
+At St Andrew’s, we are intentional about giving prayer a prominent place in every gathering of God’s people; all gatherings begin and end with prayer.

 - Bible Study groups